-Manori is inhabited by local fishing and farming villagers, most of who are Kolis, Kunbis, and Bhandari’s, also known as East Indians.
+Manori is inhabited by local fishing and farming villagers, most of who are Kolis, Kunbis, and Bhandari, also known as East Indians.

 Manori Beach is a famous attraction for tourists from Mumbai and other states.

-Manori is a very popular weekend getaway for Mumbai people as it’s very easily accessible and gives you the experience of being in Goa, that how it earned the name of ‘Mini Goa.’
+Manori is a trendy weekend getaway for Mumbai people as it’s very easily accessible and gives you the experience of being in Goa; that is how it earned the name of ‘Mini Goa.’

 Being a popular destination, there are numerous cottages and hotels offering stays to those coming for a one-day picnic and an overnight stay.

 It can be visited throughout the year; however, the best time to visit is from October to Feb as the climate is less humid during this time.

 The closest station is Malad.
 Out of Malad station, you will get BEST bus 272 (Charge appx.
 Rs.25) or take an Auto rickshaw (Rs.
 120) around 7 Km to Marve Beach.
 From here, there are ferries every 5 min that will cross you over to Manori.
 From Manori, you will get a bus or Auto Rickshaw to Manori or Goria.

 - You will have to reach via the Bhayandar route.
 From National Highway 8, Get inside the Kashi-Mira junction and keep straight.
 After 5 to 7 minutes of the drive, you will reach Bhayandar East-West Flyover on the left.
 Keep following the Essel World signboard and go straight to Uttan Road to get Manori beach.

 - Western Express Highway, 1st Left turn after Dahisar Octroi check Naka Route to Esselworld, Gorai-Manori.